semantic-flow/sflo-dendron-notes/sflow.md

 ## Features

 - seamlessly integrate other data sources anywhere in your mesh
-- generate and customize mini-sites for piece of your mesh
+- generate and customize mini-sites or single-page applications for nodes in your mesh

 ## Mesh Organization

-### Folders

 ### Elements

-[[Semantic meshes|sflow.concepts.mesh]] provide data management and [[semantic sites|sflow.concepts.site]] solve data publishing with four types of weavable elements:
+ with four types of weavable [[sflow.concepts.elements]]:

 - **Datasets**: bundles of data, with optional immutable, checkpointed history
 - **Namespaces**: organize your data in familiar URL-based hierarchies
 - **Identifiers**: Persistent URLs which refer to namespaces, datasets, and other things (like people, concepts, whatever).
 Good identifiers are useful for public data in general, and essential the Semantic Web

+Files and folders that are present but aren't consistent with these elements are ignored in the weaving process,

+### Folders

 - **Asset Bundles**: every identifier-folder can contain two file trees:
     - **Web Assets (the _assets folder)**: URL-addressable pictures, templates, audio, etc.
-    - **Excluded Assets (the _x folder)**: things that don't go on the web, but which help

-Files and folders that are present in aren't consistent with these elements are ignored in the weaving process,

 ## Workflow